JCRS 730: Intro to Life Care Planning

 JCRS 732: Specialty Topics in LCP

-Prerequisite JCRS 730 & 731 or permission from instructor This course provides an introduction to United States Law and civil procedure, and examines rules for evidence in litigation, the Daubert Standard, and the Frye Test.
-Students are exposed to simulated courtroom proceedings and mock trials and provided with advice relevant to depositions and trials.
-Students also utilize search engines to obtain relevant research studies and clinical practice guidelines and use critical appraisal skills to support projected needs and estimated costs on the life care plan.
-Ethics and Standards of Practice for Life Care Planning are applied.
+This course provides an introduction to United States Law and civil procedure, and examines rules for evidence in litigation, the Daubert Standard, and the Frye Test.
+Students are exposed to simulated courtroom proceedings and mock trials and provided with advice relevant to preparing for and engaging in depositions and trials.
+Students build upon their knowledge about the medical foundation for recommendations on the life care plan and methodologies for costing research.
+Ethics and Standards of Practice for Life Care Planning are applied, the importance of mentorship and considerations about building a Life Care Planning Practice are discussed, and credentialling options are explored.
+This 2-credit graduate course is fast-paced, occurs over a 6-week period and requires synchronous participation.

 Credits: 2